Day 1: The day we decided what road to take

 Day 3: The day we met Bapake

-Up at 6 and out by 7, we hiked to the next sets of huts in Gik where we met Bapake, Joey’s friend.
+Up at 6 and out by 7, we hiked to the next sets of huts in Gik where we met up with Bapake.
 This native believer from the Mina language group was instrumental in getting us into Ndo territory.
 He and his wife offered to help carry our backpacks.
 And it was a good thing too.
 We slipped and stumbled along most of the 9 hour hike to Yongem.
 We took a trail that followed the raging Nankina River and it was probably one of the more dangerous roads we took.
 We hiked through streams and rivers, over land slides, and along cliffs.
 But at the end of the day, we had made it to Yongem, Bapake’s village.
 The village gave us a warm welcome, similar to the one we received in Nekgini (if you missed it, you can read about it here).

 Day 4: The day of rest